-Thinking about becoming a secondary school teacher?
+Code: 201117-201118 | Grade: 11-12 | Credit: 1/2 Thinking about becoming a secondary school teacher?
 This course emphasizes the concepts of schooling, changing role of teachers, restructuring schools, examine theories of teaching and learning, and teaching as a career.
 Students will examine theories of teaching and learning for the purpose of challenging assumptions about today's schools and extending expectations concerning tomorrow's schools.
 This course will also have a required classroom observation component to learn different techniques of teaching and learning.
-College credit can be earned through SUNY Albany.
+College credit can be earned through the University at Albany.